suvarnaghule/registrar-complyhub-ui-automation/README.md

 - API Testing: API tests are located in the e2e/apiTest folder.
 These tests utilize the apiconfig.json file for endpoint configuration and the apiUtils.js utility functions for common API interactions.

-- Performance Testing: This framework can be extended to include performance testing using Cypress performance plugins or custom scripts.For now we are capturing the time taken to perform actions on WEB UI.

 ### Folder Structure
 - apiconfig.json: Contains the base URL and API endpoints for API testing.